 The primary motivation for our enterprise has been the search for DCC.
 By DCC we mean a piece of strong-interaction vacuum with a rotated value of its chiral order parameter.
 The QCD vacuum contains a boson condensate, like the Higgs sector of electroweak theory.
-This condensate arises as a consequence of the spontaneous breaking of the chiral $SU(2) \times SU(2) = O(4)$ symmetry of QCD.
+This condensate arises as a consequence of the spontaneous breaking of the chiral $SU(2)L \times SU(2)R = O(4)$ symmetry of QCD, where the $SU(2)$'s are independent isospin rotations of left- or right-handed quarks into each other.
+This symmetry is exact in the limit of vanishing quark mass; in practice the short-distance up and down masses are only a few Mev.
 The collective excitations of this condensate are the pions (Goldstone bosons), and would be strictly massless were the chiral symmetry exact.
-The condensate transforms as a 4-vector $(\sigma, \vec{\pi})$ and in ordinary vacuum points in the sigma direction.
+The condensate transforms as a 4-vector $(\sigma, \vec{\pi})$ and in ordinary vacuum points in the σ direction.
 But perhaps in the interior of high-energy collision fireballs the orientation is different.
-If so, the piece of disoriented vacuum will eventually decay into true vacuum, and the decay products will be a pulse of coherent semiclassical pion field carrying the quantum numbers of the disoriented vacuum.
+If so, the piece of disoriented vacuum will eventually decay into true vacuum, and the decay products will be a pulse of coherent, semiclassical pion field carrying the quantum numbers of the disoriented vacuum.
 In particular all decay pions in a given event will have the same (Cartesian) isospin.
-This feature leads to the basic signature for DCC searches, namely large fluctuations in the fraction of produced pions which are neutral:
+This feature leads to the most basic signature for DCC searches, namely large fluctuation in the fraction of produced pions which are neutral:

-$$f = \frac{N{\pi^0}}{N{\pi^0} + N{\pi^+} + N{\pi^-}}. \quad (1)$$ which is very different from the conventional wisdom, as embodied in Monte-Carlo event generators.
+$$f = \frac{N{\pi^0}}{N{\pi^0} + N{\pi^+} + N{\pi^-}} \quad (1)$$ which is very different from conventional mechanisms, as embodied in Monte-Carlo event generators.